Te Hana Hudson

-Te Hana Hudson (previously Kahu) is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Vanessa Rare for two stints from 2001 to 2005.
+Te Hana Hudson (previously Kahu) is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Vanessa Rare for three stints between 2001 and 2006.
 The matriarch of the Hudson family unit, Te Hana was introduced during an infamous revamp of the show and was a representation of the working class New Zealander.

 Creation and casting

 In 2000 an Australian consultant made several large changes to the show that would see a more working class hospital portrayed.
 Te Hana, her husband Joe and children Mihi and Tama were created because of this.
 As part of the revamp, producers wished for a more community based cast with established family links, mimicking the past presence of the Warner and McKenna families.
 The Hudson's arrival was said to be a "shock" for the established character of Te Hana's brother, Victor Kahu (Calvin Tuteao).
 Vanessa Rare was cast in the role.
 Rare left the role in 2003 but returned in several sporadic stints.
 She returned for several episodes in a guest role in 2003 and returned the following year for several months before departing on 28 January 2005.
 She returned in 2006 for another guest stint as part of on screen son David Wikaira-Paul's departure.